ruthpohrp/tp/docs/UserGuide.md

 ### 5.5 Displaying the next Consultation Event : `next_event`
 Displays the next consultation event scheduled for the day in the Consultation List.
 <div markdown="block" class="alert alert-info"> :information_source:
-**Tip:** If you are currently in the middle of an existing consultation event, DukePro(f) will list the next event after the current consultation event.
+**Note:** If you are currently in the middle of an existing consultation event, DukePro(f) will list the next event after the current consultation event.
 </div>